Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Method: Assessing LLMs' capacity to classify negative campaigning

 \section{Method: Assessing LLMs' capacity to classify negative campaigning}

 To evaluate the capacity of LLMs to accurately and reliably classify negative campaigning across languages and country-contexts, we compare the zero-shot LLM annotation against the manual classification data from two studies: \textcite{petkevicPoliticalAttacks2802022}, covering Twitter posts of candidates during the 2018 US Senate elections, and \textcite{klingerAreCampaignsGetting2023}, covering Facebook posts of political parties during the 2014 and 2019 EP election campaigns.
-These datasets are not publicly shared, which means that they are not part of the training data of the LLMs.
-The data is moreover of high quality, and offers coding by trained native speakers across ten different languages and country-contexts (English, German, Croatian, French, Hungarian, Italian, Dutch, Polish, Spanish, and Swedish).
+These datasets are not publicly shared, which makes direct inclusion in LLM training data unlikely, although it cannot be fully ruled out given the limited transparency of training corpora.
+The data are moreover of high quality, and offer coding by trained native speakers across ten different languages and country-contexts (English, German, Croatian, French, Hungarian, Italian, Dutch, Polish, Spanish, and Swedish).

 As is generally the case, these two studies use different definitions of negative campaigning: \textcite{klingerAreCampaignsGetting2023} uses a significantly stricter definition of negative campaigning than \textcite{petkevicPoliticalAttacks2802022}.
-This difference allows us to also evaluate how well LLMs function across different specific definitions (see Supplementary Material for details).
+This difference also allows us to evaluate how well LLMs function across different definitions (see Supplementary Material for details).

-Following standard machine learning practices, we use F1-scores to evaluate the performance of the LLM.
-When working with imbalanced datasets, such as the \textcite{klingerAreCampaignsGetting2023} data, macro-averaged F1 can be misleading as it treats all classes equally regardless of their frequency.
-We therefore employ weighted F1, which computes the weighted average of each class\textquotesingle s F1 score, with weights corresponding to the number of samples in each class, to assess overall performance.
+Following standard practice in machine learning, we evaluate model performance using F1 scores.
+The F1 score combines precision (the share of predicted positives that are correct) and recall (the share of actual positives that are correctly identified) into a single metric, providing a balanced measure of classification performance.
+This is particularly useful in settings with class imbalance, where raw accuracy can be misleading—for example, when one class is much more common than the other, a trivial classifier can achieve high accuracy by always predicting the majority class.

+In such contexts, macro-averaged F1 can also be misleading, as it assigns equal weight to each class regardless of their prevalence.
+We therefore report weighted F1 scores, which compute the average F1 across classes while weighting each class by its frequency in the data.
+This provides a more informative summary of overall performance in datasets with uneven class distributions, such as the \textcite{klingerAreCampaignsGetting2023} data.
+(See Supplementary Material for additional validation metric details, such as the confusion matrices.)